 Our education programs run year-round and on snowshoes, skis, snowboards and foot.
 Led by our volunteers, staff and interns, we discuss almost anything of interest: watershed ecology, constellations, owls, hummingbirds, tracking wildlife in the snow, wildflowers, tiger salmanders, public lands, moose, owls, pikas, bees, subnivean layers and more!

 Programs are always beginner-friendly, no matter if you have never worn a pair of snowshoes or have spent extensive time in the mountains.
 Our aim is to explore and celebrate the amazing natural environment of our watershed that is right in your backyard!

 For all of our programs, we would recommend that you dress appropriately for the weather wear appropriate footwear (warm boots for the winter, sturdy walking shoes for the summer) and always (well, except maybe during our night programs) bring sunscreen and some water.

 And perhaps, if you enjoy these programs, you may one day choose to volunteer and help lead them!

 Tour with a Ranger Program

 Join Volunteer Naturalist Rangers on the ski slopes at Alta, Snowbird, Brighton and Solitude to learn about Cottonwood Canyon’s geology, history, winter ecology, watershed, wildlife, and more!
 Tour topics rotate monthly.

-- Snowbird 1:00 PM and 2:00 PM, meet at Mid-Gad Restaurant, outside near trail map sign.
+- Snowbird 1:00 PM, meet at Mid-Gad Restaurant, outside near trail map sign.

 Rangers are also on the mountain throughout the day, roving, to answer questions–come see us and say hello!